backstage/backstage/docs/features/kubernetes/configuration.md

 Specifies the link to the Kubernetes dashboard managing this cluster.

-Note that you should specify the app used for the dashboard using the **dashboardApp property**, in order to properly format links to kubernetes resources, otherwise it will assume that you're running the standard one.
+Note that you should specify the app used for the dashboard using the `dashboardApp` property, in order to properly format links to kubernetes resources, otherwise it will assume that you're running the standard one.

+Note also that this attribute is optional for some kinds of dashboards, such as GKE, which requires additional informations specified in the `dashboardParameters` option.

 ##### `clusters.\*.dashboardApp` (optional)